 Things to do in the Lake District

-You can’t visit the Lake District without at least once heading out onto the water.
-Boat trips are available on Windermere that really let you admire the beauty of the Lakes from the surface.
-On Ullswater, you can sail on one of two restored steamers, for a fabulous taste of yesteryear.
-And on Coniston Water, you can get on a tour and retrace the locations (if not the pace) of the world-famous water speed records set by the Campbell family in the 1930s, 1950s and 1960s.
+If you find yourself on Ullswater, you can spend your time on one of two restored steamers.
+And on Coniston Water, you can get on a tour and re-pace the world-famous water speed records set by the Campbell family in the 1930s, 1950s and 1960s.

 And when all the watersports, walking and weather watching is done there there is so much literary history to take in.
 You might recognise or know that Peter Rabbit, Jemima Puddle-Duck, Mrs Tiggy-Winkle and friends, are all written by Beatrix Potter whilst she live in the Lake District - you can visit Beatrix Potter’s home and you might even spot your own Peter Rabbit or Jemima Puddle-Duck.